rafaelurben/renovate-reproducer-githubactionspin/README.md

 # 40056

+> [!NOTE]
+> Since I disabled `inheritConfig`, I can no longer reproduce the issue, even if the renovate config extends from the same
+> config that was previously inherited from.

 ## Current behavior

 Python dependencies are detected and visible on the mend developer portal but not in the dependency dashboard.
 No updates are generated.